plane taking off - extend your company's financial runway

 Why Understanding Your Company’s Runway is Important

-Regardless of the state of the economy, it’s important to know your company’s runway and how to extend it if the need ever arises.
-Additionally, having a healthy runway – actual cash on hand – allows you to capitalize on new opportunities that may arise.
+Regardless of the state of the economy, it’s important to know your company’s financial runway and how to extend it if the need were to ever arise.
+Additionally, having a healthy amount of actual cash on hand allows you to capitalize on any new opportunities that may arise.

 How to Calculate Runway

-Your company’s runway is the amount of time your company can operate, given your current level of expenditure, before becoming insolvent.
-Calculating your company’s runway is fairly simple:
+Your company’s financial runway is the amount of time your company can operate, given your current level of expenditure, before becoming insolvent.
+Calculating this metric is fairly simple:

 Funds available (e.g., cash in the bank) / Average monthly burn